mdfw/PubNubDucks/WORKSHOP-BLOG.md

     * pubnub-keys.js - holds the keys used in the application (see below)
     * index.js - the main code.

-## Signing up for PubNub and setting keys
+## Signing up for PubNub and Setting API Kyes

 To make our chat interactive, we will need [PubNub keys](https://www.pubnub.com/developers/tech/admin-dashboard/keys-object?devrel_gh=pubnubducks_basic).
-PubNub is free for up to 1 million messages a month and does not require a credit card at sign up.
+PubNub is *free* for up to 1 million messages a month and does not require a credit card at sign up.

 <a href="https://dashboard.pubnub.com/signup?devrel_gh=pubnubducks_basic">
     <img alt="PubNub Signup" src="https://i.imgur.com/og5DDjf.png" width=260 height=97/>